My Ubuntu Linux boots into a black screen: GUIDE

 You’ll find Tilde to be much more user-friendly for editing config files via terminal.

-Of course if are comfortable with Vim or Emacs, then use that.
+Of course if you are comfortable with Vim or Emacs, then use that.

 Do I need to install GPU drivers?
 Where do I get them from?